Multiplexing Neural Audio Watermarks: Methodology

 \section{Methodology}

-We focus on the problem of \emph{multi-watermark multiplexing}, where two or more watermarking algorithms are embedded into the same audio signal.
-Let $x$ denote the clean waveform, and $\mathcal{W}_i(\cdot)$ the embedding function of the $i$-th watermarking system, producing a watermarked signal $\tilde{x}_i = \mathcal{W}_i(x)$.
-We consider several multiplexing strategies as Figure~\ref{fig:multiplexing} shows.
+This section focuses on multiplexing two or more neural watermarking methods embedded into the same audio.
+Let $x$ denote the clean waveform, and $\mathcal{W}_i(\cdot)$ the embedding function of the $i$-th system, which produces a watermarked signal $\tilde{x}_i = \mathcal{W}_i(x)$.
+The embedding perturbation is defined as $\delta_i = \tilde{x}_i - x$.